wp-plugins/user-shortcodes/readme.txt

 <h4>Premium Support</h4>
 The <a href="http://happyplugins.com">HappyPlugins</a> team does not provide support for User Shortcodes plugin on the WordPress.org forums.<br>
-One on one email support is available to people who bought the premium support services.
+One on one email support is available to people who bought the premium support services.<br/>

+This Plugins is maintained by <a href="http://happyplugins.com">HappyPlugins</a>your can find more plugins and coding tutorials our our websites.<br/>

 == Installation ==